 e).
 At the set time you attend the nominated place.

 The adjudicator will conduct the exam.
 On completion of the exam, your work is taken by the adjudicator and sent by him/her directly to the academy.

 Exams are usually one and a half hours in duration.

 Students should bring pens and a few dozen sheets of foolscap or A4 paper with them.
 No texts or notes are allowed in the exam.

-Exam fees: ADL Exam fee is included in your tuition fee except for public exams, ie., RHS Certificates/Diplomas which the student is responsible for paying direct to those organisations.
+Exam fees: ADL Exam fee is included in your tuition fee except for public exams, ie., ICB (Instititute of Certified Bookkeepers) and the RHS Certificates which the student is responsible for paying direct to those organisations.